intempt/intempt-nodejs/README.md

     Intempt.recordEvent('COLLECTION_NAME', event);
 ```

 The COLLECTION_NAME refers to an event type.
-For example, if you wanted to track every time your server received a purchase request, you might call that collection "purchase".
+For example, if you wanted to track every time your server received a purchase request, you might call collection "purchase".
 Then, when a purchase happens, you call track and pass in the purchase details.

 ### Example